 1. Creating a purpose-driven landing page

-In an article I recently read, the was an extract that perfectly explained what a landing page is all about:
+In an article I recently read, there was an extract that perfectly explained what a landing page is all about:

 “Landing page creation is a bit like chemistry.
-You’re taking elements that already exist and putting them together in just the right proportions to engineer the exact reaction you want from your audience.”
+You are taking elements that already exist and putting them together in just the right proportions to engineer the exact reaction you want from your audience.”

 2. Stick to two font styles